-You have the right to get notice of, and be at, your court hearings and to speak with the judge.
+You have the right to get notice of your court hearings, go to them and talk to the judge at them.
 Not only does Texas law give you this right, international human rights law recognizes the importance of youth participating in their court cases.
 Many foster youth have concerns about not attending court hearings.
 You can find out more information under CPS Case Court Hearings at www.texasfosteryouth.org/legal-resources/legal-resources-for-youth/being-in-foster-care and contact the Texas Foster Youth Justice Project for assistance.
 A judge is required to review your case every six months while you are in foster care and to make sure CPS is doing what it is supposed to do.
 Court hearings are important times to let the court know about any concerns or unresolved matters, and to request orders that CPS take care of certain matters.
 If you feel your concerns are not being addressed promptly, don't be shy about politely letting the judge know at the hearing and ask for responsibilities to be assigned and deadlines to be set.
 For example, if you are not getting to see your siblings or you are 16 and don't have your identification documents yet, let the judge know!
-Be sure you attend the last hearing held before you plan to leave foster care so you can ask the judge and your caseworker any questions that you have about leaving foster care, review your rights to additional help and you can bring up any other matters of concern.
+Be sure to go to the last hearing before you plan to leave foster care so you can ask the judge and your caseworker questions about leaving care, help you can get after you leave and talk about any other concerns you have.
 Ask your caseworker about this hearing well in advance so you can be prepared.
 Also, the court must keep your court case open past your 18th birthday; this is called Extended Court Jurisdiction and you can read more about it on page 20.